 According to the U.S. Bureau of Labor Statistics, transportation accidents related to work activities are the leading cause of worker deaths while on the job in Illinois.
 In 2014, the BLS reports that 163 people died in Illinois while they were on the job.
 Out of that number, 58 were killed in transportation accidents, representing nearly 36 percent of all of the deaths that happened.
-In the United States, transportation incidents accounted for 40 percent of all work-related fatalities during 2014.
-When a worker is killed in a transportation incident while on the job, an Illinois workers compensation attorney may help the worker’s family to seek recovery of benefits.
+In the United States, transportation incidents accounted for 40 percent of all work-related fatalities in 2014.
+When a worker is killed in a transportation incident while on the job, an Illinois workers’ compensation attorney may help the worker’s family to seek recovery of benefits.

 Four Largest Categories

 The BLS reports that the four biggest categories of workplace deaths accounted for 92 percent of the total workplace fatalities in 2014.
 In addition to transportation deaths, the other three largest categories leading to workplace fatalities in Illinois in 2014 included the following:

 - Trauma from other people or from animals – 31 deaths